Michael-Hart-2000/notes-app/README.md

 The purpose was to understand the GitHub workflow, creating issues, linking to pull requests, merging pull requests, creating and deleting branches, closing issues, Git-> Fetch, and remote master branch Checkout.

 ## Getting Started with the Project
-Users can get started by downloading the employee app repository, and running the main.kt file found in the src folder.
+Users can get started by downloading the notes app repository, and running the main.kt file found in the src folder.

 A menu will be displayed and the numbers on your keyboard allow you to navigate through the apps functions.